 Annotating a stack

-This describes a workflow for annotating 3D points in a single stack.
-Please see making a map to collect a sequence of stacks into a timeseries map.
+This describes a workflow for annotating 3D annotations in a single stack.
+To annotate a timeseries of stacks, please see making a map.

 1. Open and initialize Map Manager